-Over the past two decades, implant surgery has quickly evolved with the integration of new imaging technology immediate implant placement to facilitate guided emergence can be enhanced by selecting an appropriate surgical guide, contributing to predictable and accurate implant placement.
-However, technology is not a substitute for surgical experi-Partial guides balance precision and flexibility, allowing the ence and proper operator training.
+Over the past two decades, implant surgery has quickly evolved with the integration of new imaging technology and medical informatics.
+Successful implant placement can be enhanced by selecting an appropriate surgical guide, contributing to predictable and accurate implant placement.
+However, technology is not a substitute for surgical experience and proper operator training.
 Surgeons should use a surgical guide when indicated, but we should avoid proclaiming that the use of a surgical guide is the standard of care for the placement of all dental implants.
 Guides and computer simulation designs help prevent surgical pitfalls and implant placement errors, but they are not a replacement for proper surgical training and experience; they are merely an adjunct.